 The program checks whether entries match the expected type and number and do not have extraneous characters.
 Erroneous entries will be displayed in red.
 However, there is no check for whether more complex restrictions are satisfied, such as two options being mutually exclusive or negative values for entries that should be positive.
 These errors will not be caught until the program in question runs.

 When you select the Run tab, you should first make selections in the Run Actions section to indicate whether to use multiple CPUs and one or more GPUs.
 If you make no selections, only a single CPU will be used.
 After you select either Use multiple CPUs or Parallel GPUs, a table appears at the top with computing resources.
 If both are selected, the table will show available CPUs on the left and available GPUs on the right.
-Your selections determine what resources are used for each single reconstruction.
-Reconstructions are run sequentially, not in parallel with each other.

 If you enable Email notification and enter an address, Batchruntomo will send an email whenever a data set is aborted and when all processing is complete.
 For the email to work, you may need to define an SMTP mail server; this can be done in the Options - Settings dialog.